ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 In this section, we will use the materials in the *runs* subfolder of the route-01 folder of the example data that you downloaded earlier.

 To view the contents of this folder, you can open it using a file explorer or using a command line interface.
 To do the latter, open a command prompt window (Terminal) on your computer and navigate to the *runs* subfolder.
 You can do this by typing `cd` in the terminal followed by the filepath (depicted as '$WORKSHOP/01-route/runs/' in the example below).
 Then, on a new line (that you can create by pressing 'enter' on your keyboard), type `ls`.
-The content of the subfolder will then be printed.
+The content of the subfolder will then be listed.

 >cd $WORKSHOP/01-route/runs/<br>ls